Enhancing Human Resource Development in Agriculture: Imperatives for Regional Food and Nutrition Security

 Regional workshop(s) will be done with regard to the design and implementation of the survey and tracer studies, discussion of findings, data analysis and forecasting of skills and human resource requirements, and final phase of writing, editing, and publication of the report.

 General and specific policy interventions will be presented based on the analyses made in the previous sections.
-These will be through policy briefs and publication of book and journal articles.
+These will be through a policy brief and publication of book and journal articles.